Quantum Portfolio Optimization: An Extensive Benchmark: Introduction

 \section{Introduction}

 Combinatorial optimization problems play a central role in various fields such as logistics and finance~\cite{korte_combinatorial_2018}.
-In practice, these problems are often tackled by mixed-integer programming (MIP) solvers, which can solve even large instances of NP-hard problems to proven optimality~\cite{koch_progress_2022, junger_50_2010}.
+In practice, these problems are often tackled by mathematical optimization solvers, which can solve large-scale mixed-integer and quadratic optimization problems, including many NP-hard instances, to proven optimality~\cite{koch_progress_2022, junger_50_2010}.
 Nevertheless, some practically relevant problems remain intractable for state-of-the-art classical methods~\cite{gleixner_miplib_2021}.
 This fact has motivated researchers to develop quantum algorithms for such problems~\cite{abbas_challenges_2024}.
 However, the limitations of existing quantum computers prohibit the implementation of exact quantum algorithms for optimization problems~\cite{ammann_realistic_2023}.
 As a result, researchers focus on heuristic quantum algorithms, which require significantly less resources than exact approaches~\cite{bochkarev_quantum_2024}.
 Well-known examples of such quantum heuristics are quantum annealing~\cite{albash_demonstration_2018, mcgeoch_milestones_2023} and the quantum approximate optimization algorithm (QAOA)~\cite{farhi_quantum_2014, harrigan_quantum_2021}.
 Recently, several works proposed portfolio optimization as a suitable problem class for achieving quantum advantage~\cite{koch_quantum_2025,sakuler_real_2023,liu_hybrid_2022,acharya_decomposition_2024, phillipson_portfolio_2021,palmer_quantum_2021, venturelli_reverse_2019,brandhofer_benchmarking_2022, hodson_portfolio_2019,tang_comparative_2024,buonaiuto_best_2023}.
-In this work, we provide experimental evidence suggesting that even large instances of portfolio optimization can be solved to proven optimality by modern MIP solvers in the order of seconds.
+In this work, we provide experimental evidence suggesting that even large instances of portfolio optimization can be solved to proven optimality by modern classical solvers in the order of seconds.
 Moreover, our problem-tailored classical heuristic outperforms quantum approaches in terms of solution quality for fixed runtime.
-Our results thus set the bar high for a practical quantum advantage in portfolio optimization.
+Our results thus set the bar high for a practical quantum advantage for the considered variant of portfolio optimization.